 - Recreational downhill skis - Slower to medium speed skis used mostly for maintained terrain are the best choice for beginners and intermediate skiers.
 Recreational skis provide the best experience for those, who prefer comfortable ride over speed.

 - Performance downhill skis - Sport models are suitable for more demanding and advanced skiers with a good skiing technique.

 - Race downhill skis - Race models are suitable for skiers who have perfectly managed the skiing technique and who require maximum speed.

 There are several categories of ski depending on the skiing style and terrain:

 - All-round/All-mountain models

 Universal downhill skis for the wide public can be found amongst recreational and performance models.
 Skier's usually reach medium speed in medium arches.
-Univeral all round.
+Universal all round.

 You can use them on maintained slopes and open terrain, but don't expect any extremes.
-The width of such skis ranges between 72 and 79 mm.
-Various models come with various levels of hardness.
+The width of such skis ranges between 72- and 79-mm.
+Various models come with various hardness levels.
 An important aspect is a turn radius.
 Universal models for medium turns feature a 14-16 m radius.
 Regarding the length, the skis should be 15 cm shorter than the skier's height.
 Less is also possible, but the skis should never be taller than the skier.

 - Skicross models/Crosscarving

 Skicross models have very similar parameters as All-mountain skis.
 These skis are usually construction for medium turns (14-16 m radius) and medium speed.
 This wide category offers many sport models, which differ in width and hardness, but also in construction and technologies.
 Skicrosses with their width around 70 mm are suitable mostly for groomed slopes but can offer you stability even in a softer terrain.